AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/maintenance/commerce-235-upgrade-prerequisites-mariadb.md

 ## Prepare your database for the upgrade

-Before the Adobe Commerce Support team begins the upgrade upgrade process, you must prepare your database by converting all tables from `COMPACT` format to `DYNAMIC`.
-You also need to convert the storage engine type from `MyISAM` to `InnoDB`.
+Before the Adobe Commerce Support team begins the upgrade process, you must prepare your database by converting the format for all tables from `COMPACT` to `DYNAMIC`.
+You must also convert the storage engine type from `MyISAM` to `InnoDB`.

+Keep the following guidelines in mind when you create the plan and schedule to convert the database.

 - Converting from `COMPACT` to `DYNAMIC` tables can take several hours with a large database.